 New Year Honours

-Individuals from the Cardiff University community have been recognised in the annual Queen's New Year Honours.
+Members of the University's staff and student community have been recognised for their pioneering work in the New Year Honours.